 When designing a software solution, one of the first things companies have to do is decide on a front-end framework.
-And though for a while there, it appeared that React and Angular would be the only top dogs in town, out of nowhere, another contender swiftly emerged to battle it out for the proverbial crown — Vue.js.
+And though for a while there, it appeared as though React and Angular would be the only top dogs in town, out of nowhere, another contender swiftly emerged to battle it out for the proverbial crown — Vue.js.
+And so the Vue vs React battle began.

 Fast-forward to 2020, and both Vue and React provide businesses with a great productive approach to building their web applications.
 But as we hope to make clear in today’s article, each one of these will come with their own individual use cases and should be suited for dissimilar needs.